-Most people assume that they just need to “run more”… and the slight upgrade to that thinking that you just need to include “long runs” once a week.
-Both of these are true, but incomplete.
+Most people assume that they just need to “run more.”
+The next step in that thinking that you just need to include long runs once a week.
+Both of these are true but incomplete.

 Training will be hard!
 It will take time.
 You’ll have to do it at times when you’re tired, in the dark, and even in bad weather.
-Bad things will inevitably come up and the marathon runner will have to problem solve intelligently and battle through to the starting line, and then of course to the finish.
+Obstacles will inevitably come up and you’ll have to problem-solve intelligently.
+Getting to the starting line can be tough, let alone making it to the finish.

 What you are doing is an extreme activity for a human.
 Don’t be fooled by thinking “lots of people do it… I’ll be just fine.”
-That is hopefully true, but regardless, the marathon should be approached with a lot of respect.
+Hopefully, that’s true, but regardless, the marathon should be approached with a lot of respect.
 Many people do it, but many people also get injured in the process.
 Let’s make sure that isn’t you.

 Long runs are the focus of most training plans, but we believe an equal amount of importance should be given to treating your body and preparing it for the mileage.
-This means strength work, and also mobility work so that all the stiffness that comes from working out hard doesn’t start to affect your running because your joints aren’t moving properly.
+This means strength training and mobility work so that all the stiff and sore muscles that come from working out hard doesn’t start to affect your running.

-- You need to have some training at your goal marathon speed, and you also need to have runs that are faster and slower than your marathon speed.
+You need to have some training at your goal marathon pace, as well as faster and slower than marathon pace.

-- These are signals your body is giving you.
-Just keep blasting through your workouts and mileage without listening is a sure path to injury.
-You NEED to have a plan on how to deal with your muscles/tissues/tendons as you put stress on them through your training.
-Our Injury Prevention Package is specifically designed for this, and you can get it separately or as part of Building Distance.
-Regardless, some sort of soft tissue self massage and mobility work is essential.
+These are signals your body is giving you.
+Continuing to blast through your workouts and mileage without listening is a sure path to injury.
+You NEED to have a plan on how to deal with your muscles, tissues, and tendons as you put stress on them through your training.
+Our Injury Prevention Program is specifically designed for this.
+Use it as a compliment to your training to help your recovery.
+Bonus, it’s included with access to all our training programs.

-- That means, try out gels, food, drinks etc on your long runs the same way you want to use them during the race.
-This will help you mentally as much as it will teach you about how your body responds to food and hydration during a long run.
+That means, try out gels, food, drinks, etc. on your long runs the same way you plan to use them during the race.
+This will help you mentally as much as it will teach you about how your body responds to certain foods and hydration systems during a run.

-- You’re going to need more of it as your training increases.
-Remember, that working out is a process of stress and recovery.
+You’re going to need more sleep as your training increases.
+Remember that working out is a process of stress and recovery.
 The stress is your workouts, and the recovery is the time between workouts, especially sleep time.
 If you skip that part, you’re not getting the benefit of your workouts.
 Try to sleep at least 30 minutes more than usual during the second half of your training.
 The difference will be huge.

 “The journey begins at the kitchen table with how you feed your body.
 Training for a marathon will not only take a toll on your legs (and social life), it will also place greater nutritional demands on your diet.
 Everything we eat and drink, or leave out, has a direct impact on our performance.”

-How you eat during your marathon build up, i.e. your daily nutrition, is different from the fueling you will do for your race day and your workouts.
-Sure the gel or sports drink can get you through that long run but those are items you probably don’t want to eat 24/7 🙂 For this section, we’re bringing in TRE Sports Nutritionist Elizabeth Inpyn of Inpyn.com.
+How you eat during your marathon build-up, i.e. your daily nutrition, is different from the fueling you will do for your workouts and race day.
+Sure, the gel or sports drink can get you through that long run but those are items you probably don’t want to eat 24/7 🙂 For this section, we’re bringing in TRE Sports Nutritionist Elizabeth Inpyn of Inpyn.com.